Dr. Haili Ma

 Prior to joining Performance and Cultural Industries in August 2018, I was Senior Lecturer in Chinese, Dean of Chinese College at Cardiff University where I successfully set up a new BA Chinese (single and joint) and a new MA in Global Culture and Creativity, with teaching and research focus placed on global creative economy.

-I am currently Principle Investigator of an over £1m AHRC Newton project 'Development Through the Creative Economy in China', in collaboration with Exeter University, Shanghai Theatre Academy, and multiple industrial partners across China and UK.
+I am currently Principle Investigator of AHRC Newton project 'Development Through the Creative Economy in China', in collaboration with Exeter University, Shanghai Theatre Academy, and multiple industrial partners across China and UK.
 The project "popular performance for new urban audiences: reconnecting M50 creative cluster with Shanghai All-Female Yue Opera" explores how digital media engagement with traditional forms may provide opportunities to enhance small and medium enterprise business, in partnership with the public sector, establishing a 'creative chain' that will enhance the diversity and sustainability of urban creative economy.

 - International Director

 2018-2021, AHRC Newton Fund.
 Principal Investigator, in collaboration with Exeter University and Shanghai Theatre Academy (STA).
 Research topic: Creative Economy Development in China ‘Popular performance for new urban audiences: reconnecting M50 creative cluster with Shanghai All-Female Yue Opera’.
 Grant received: £467k (230kAHRC+237kSTA) and £690k from project partners.

 2018, ESRC Wales Doctoral Training.
 Lead Applicant, in partnership with Arts Council of Wales.
 Research topic: Sino-Wales cultural policy evaluation since the 2005 UNESCO convention.
 Grant recieved: £70k.